Alglior/automatic-image-bank/README.md

      Download from the official website: https://exiftool.org/
      Add the ExifTool directory to your system PATH.

+4. Set up Invoke AI UI and Florence2 UI:
+   Follow the installation instructions for Invoke AI UI and Florence2 UI via Pinokio.
+These are required for testing and generating captions.

 ## Usage

 1. Prepare your images: